- Menstruation (also called a period) is bleeding from the vagina that happens once a month as part of the menstrual cycle.

-Menstruation is bleeding from the vagina that happens about once a month, as a normal part of the menstrual cycle.
+Menstruation is bleeding from the vagina that happens about once a month.
+It is a normal part of the menstrual cycle.
 It is also known as having a period.

-Some women get symptoms leading up to and during menstruation, such as:
+Some females get other symptoms leading up to and during menstruation, such as:

-Girls have their first period during puberty.
-Most often, that is at age 12 or 13 years old, but girls can start menstruating as young as 9, or as late as 16.
+Females have their first period during puberty.
+The average age to get your first period is 12 or 13, but it can happen as young as 9, or as late as 16.

 Problems with periods can include:

 - heavy bleeding — this can sometimes cause low iron levels

 - severe period pain (also called dysmenorrhoea) — this may be caused by a health condition, such as endometriosis